technicalpickles/technicalpickles.github.com/_posts/2007-08-29-java-tons-standardized-apis-but-not-so-many-standardized-practices.markdown

   * Download [Tomcat](http://tomcat.apache.org/), extract it somewhere else
   * Download [Eclipse](http://www.eclipse.org/), extract it somewhere random
   * Download [Ant](http://ant.apache.org), extract it somewhere completely different
-  * Hack together a .bash_profile, and update the PATH to point at all these random paths you've put together
+  * Hack together a `.bash_profile`, and update the PATH to point at all these random paths you've put together

 If you are lucky, there might be scripts to automate this, or maybe a tarball with everything you need and the appropriate shell files to get a sane shell environment.